Led-adel-pilot/CogniGuide/event-tracking-report.md

 - **flashcards_generation_requested**: Triggered when a user clicks the button to generate flashcards from the mind map markdown.
 - **mindmap_exported**: Triggered when a user clicks to download the mind map as an SVG, PNG, or printable PDF.

+### components\PricingClient.tsx

+- **pricing_viewed**: Logs whenever the pricing grid renders (on both the public page and the in-app modal via the `context` property) so you can measure funnel entries.
+- **pricing_billing_cycle_changed**: Tracks toggles between monthly and yearly billing, including the destination cycle.
+- **pricing_plan_cta_clicked**: Fired when a user taps any “Choose Student/Pro” button; includes the target plan and current subscription info.
+- **pricing_auth_prompt_shown**: Indicates that an unauthenticated user attempted to upgrade and was shown the sign-in modal, helping you quantify anonymous upgrade intent.
+- **pricing_checkout_initiated**: Emitted right before Paddle checkout opens (with plan + billing cycle) to align checkout starts with Paddle revenue data.
+- **pricing_checkout_completed**: Fired when Paddle reports a successful checkout, including the Paddle checkout ID.
+- **pricing_checkout_closed**: Captures checkout closes (with Paddle’s `closeType`) so you can monitor abandonment reasons.
+- **pricing_checkout_error**: Logged if Paddle throws during checkout initialization; includes the error message.

 ### components\PromptForm.tsx